eriktier/BASM/README.md

 Clone this repo, run winape and open the basm.dsk file for drive A: using: File/Drive A:/Insert disk image...
 Then you can type the command: load "basm.bas" and then 'run'.

 You can 'merge' the test files on the disk image to run specific tests using the command: merge "test1.bas".
 This will overwrite the 'built-in' test in basm.bas.
-Run again and now the test should assemble and run.
+Run again and now the test should assemble.

+There are two run modes:
+1. assemble and print to screen: type 'run'
+2. mode 1 + run: type 'run 10001'

+You can ofcourse also just type 'call <address of assembled code>', after running the assembler, to run the assembled program.

 Alternatively you can use the BASM.atp file through: File/Auto type...
 Once the Auto type window shows the file, click ok and it will 'type' the full code and run it using the built-in test asm.
 To speed up the auto typing, first set winape into high speed mode: settings/High Speed (1000%).

 You can open the tests by opening them in Autotype as well.
 They will overwrite the asm code in the first lines.
-Then just type 'run' to run the assembler and the assembled code.
+Then just type 'run' to run the assembler.